1976 Michigan State Spartans football team

-The 1976 Michigan State Spartans football team is an American football team that represented Michigan State University in the 1976 Big Ten Conference football season.
-In their first season under head coach Darryl Rogers, the Spartans compiled a 4–6–1 overall record (3–5 against Big Ten opponents) and finished in a three-way tie for seventh place in the Big Ten Conference.
+The 1976 Michigan State Spartans football team was an American football team that represented Michigan State University as a member of the Big Ten Conference during the 1976 Big Ten football season.
+In their first season under head coach Darryl Rogers, the Spartans compiled a 4–6–1 record (3–5 in conference games), finished in a three-way tie for seventh place in the Big Ten, and were outscored by a total of 278 to 236.
+In three games against ranked opponents, they lost to No. 4 Ohio State, No. 18 Notre Dame, and No. 1 Michigan.

+On offense, the Spartans gained an average of 175.5 rushing yards and 211.1 passing yards per game.
+On defense, they gave up 256.5 rushing yards and 116.2 passing yards per game.
+The individual statistical leaders included quarterback Ed Smith with 1,749 passing yards (tops in the Big Ten), Richard Baes with 931 rushing yards, and flanker Kirk Gibson with 39 receptions for 748 receiving yards (tops in the Big Ten).
+Baes was selected as the team's most valuable player.

 Seven Spartans were selected by either the Associated Press (AP) or the United Press International (UPI) for the 1976 All-Big Ten Conference football teams: tight end Mike Cobb (AP-1, UPI-1); defensive back Tommy Hannon (AP-1, UPI-1); flanker Kirk Gibson (AP-2, UPI-2); center Al Pitts (AP-2, UPI-2); defensive tackle Larry Bethea (AP-2, UPI-2); offensive tackle Tony Bruggenthies (AP-2); and defensive end Otto Smith (UPI-2).

+The team played its home games at Spartan Stadium in East Lansing, Michigan.